List of Manitoba general elections

 The Canadian province of Manitoba hold elections to its unicameral legislative body, the Legislative Assembly of Manitoba.
 The normal period between general elections of the assembly is five years, but the Lieutenant Governor is able to call one at any time.
 The number of seats has increased over time, from 24 for the first election, to the present 57.

 The chart on the upper right shows the information graphically, with the most recent elections towards the right.
 It show the dominance of the Conservative party (blue) and Liberal party (red) prior to World War I; the inter-war wins of the United Farmers party (yellow); and the post-World War II rise of the NDP (orange), which mirrors the decline of the Liberal Party.
 The narrow wins of the Progressive Conservative Party (blue) in the 1960s and 1980s can also be made out.

-Summary of results
+Results

 The table below shows the total number of seats won by the major political parties at each election.
 The winning party's total is shown in bold.
 Full details on any election are linked via the year of the election at the start of the row.